15 Best Rome Instagram Spots for Stunning Photos

 3. Colosseum

-Location on Google Maps: Viewpoint 1, the walls near Colosseo Metro; Viewpoint 2, the main entrance; Viewpoint 3, rear of the Colosseum.
+Location on Google Maps: Viewpoint 1, the walls near Colosseo Metro; Viewpoint 2, the main entrance; Viewpoint 3, the rear of the Colosseum.

 4. Arch of Constantine